-It is a stunningly beautiful park that is off-of the beaten Tourist Paths.
+It is a stunningly beautiful park off of the beaten Tourist Paths.
 It is a must for birders, a park for those that would like to experience the Central African Jungle in East Africa.

 When you visit Semliki National Park, you taste the Congo, even the Semliki River that forms the border with DR Congo is like a miniature version of the Congo River.
 Read more about Semliki National Park here.

-The Rwenzori Mountains of the Moon are off the beaten path for many since most believe that the only activities there are, are for mountaineers only.
+The Rwenzori Mountains of the Moon are off the beaten path for many since most believe that the only activities are for mountaineers only.

 One can partake in many activities that involve the foothills of the Mountains of the Moon.

-You can have a village stay; hike, bird, nature walks all without the crowds.
+You can have a village stay, hike, bird, and nature walk without the crowds.
 It has been one of our client’s favorite places in Uganda.

 You can also conquer some of the snow-covered peaks.
 In 20 years, the glaciers will probably be gone, so the time is to climb them before it is too late.
-One added plus, Mountaineers, will find ascent to the peaks of the Mountains of the Moon a lot more affordable than anywhere else.
+One added plus is that Mountaineers will find ascent to the peaks of the Mountains of the Moon a lot more affordable than anywhere else.